abadid/cmsc424-spring2019/project1/README.md

 - For every flight from city A to city B, there is corresponding return flight from B to A.
 - The "flewon" table only contains the flight date -- the flight times must be extracted from the flights table.

-In many cases (especially for complex queries or queries involving `max` or `min`), you will find it easier to create temporary tables using the `with` construct.
-This also allows you to break down the full query and makes it easier to debug.
+This assignment invovles writing SQL queries over this dataset.
+In many cases (especially for complex queries or queries involving
+`max` or `min`), you may find it helpful to use the `with` construct in order to break down your solution into less complex parts.
+This also will make debugging easier.

 You don't have to use the "hints" if you don't want to; there might be simpler ways to solve the questions.